 Yet, within both types of economies, big differences exist between the rates of female entrepreneurs.
-While in Angola, more than 40 percent of adult women engaged in entrepreneurial activity (about the same rate as men), fewer women were entrepreneurs in countries like Egypt (5.4 percent) or India (8.7 percent).
-Here, it was more common for men to be entrepreneurs (around 14 percent each).
+While in Angola, more than 50 percent of adult women engaged in entrepreneurial activity (slightly above the rate for men), fewer women were entrepreneurs in low-income countries like Egypt (5.4 percent) or Morocco (4.5 percent).
+Here, it was more common for men to be entrepreneurs (around 10-17 percent each).

-European countries fared extraordinarily badly, with Italy having the lowest rate of female entrepreneurship in the ranking (2.8 percent, followed by Cyprus’ 2.9 percent and Germany’s 3.3 percent).
-Chile was the developed country with most female entrepreneurs (21 percent).
+European countries fared extraordinarily badly, with Italy (0.9 percent) having the second-lowest rate of female entrepreneurship in the ranking ahead of Poland (2.4 percent).
+Panama was the developed country with most female entrepreneurs (29.1 percent).

 In most developed countries, the rate of male entrepreneurs was 50 to 100 percent higher than that of female entrepreneurs.
-Canada was the country which had progressed furthest in closing that gap, with 17 percent female entrepreneurs compared to 20 percent of male entrepreneurs.
-In Europe, Spanish women, with a rate of 6 percent of entrepreneurs, were almost caught up to the male rate of approximately 7 percent.
+Among high-income countries, Germany and Spain had progressed furthest in closing that gap, with less than 1 percentage point separating male and female entrepreneurs.